-Changes in value of fair value hedge derivatives are recorded in the income statement, together with fair value changes in respect of the risk being hedged.
+Changes in value of fair value hedge derivatives, both effective and ineffective, are recorded in interest and similar income, together with fair value changes in respect of the risk being hedged.
 If the hedge no longer meets the criteria for hedge accounting, the difference between the carrying value of the hedged item on termination of the hedging relationship and the value at which it would have been carried had the hedge never existed is amortised to profit or loss over the period to maturity where the hedged item is accounted for using the effective interest rate method.